 If you have 10 minutes, it’s well worth watching this professionally produced video showing you the provenance, procedure and importance of casu marzu.

 Finally, if you thought that casu marzu was the most extreme Sardinian cheese, let me take you up a level!

 As with casu marzu, you can’t just go into a cheese shop and expect to see su gallu on the counter.
-You need to know someone who knows someone…. and I haven’t yet asked the right people to ask…. but do you know what, I feel su gallu might be outside my comfort zone!
+You need to know someone who knows someone who… and I haven’t yet found the right person to ask… but do you know what, I feel su gallu might just be outside my comfort zone!